 NASA engineers have put on a spacecraft the size of a briefcase called BioSentinel, which will carry yeasts into the orbit of the sun to help them better understand the difference between the radiation on our planet and those of other bodies.

-BioSentinel is one of 13 projects planned as part of the Artemis 1 mission scheduled for mid-2020.
+BioSentinel is one of the 13 projects planned for the Artemis 1 mission scheduled for mid 2020.
 47 years after the last launch of living organisms (Apollo 17, which reached the Moon in December 1972).

 Unlike Apollo 17, which remained in space for less than two weeks, BioSentinel will collect data for 9-12 months and study the long-term effects of space radiation on DNA, as well as DNA's ability to repair itself from the damage received.

 "It's uncharted territory," says Kimberly Ennico Smith, astrophysics at NASA's Ames Research Center.
-"A really important aspect of the project is that the DNA repair mechanisms implemented by yeasts are similar to human ones".
+'A really important aspect of the project is that the DNA repair mechanisms put in place by yeasts are similar to those of humans.'.

 The small satellite weighing just 14kg will carry two different varieties of yeast: the Saccharomyces cerevisiae, which has a strong resistance to radiation, and its changed typology which does not have the same resistance capacity.